smb-lemon/Learning-JavaScript/notes.md

 **When a Primitive Value (String, Boolean, Number *etc.*) is passed as an argument, a copy of value is created.
 Any changes inside the parameter does not affect the original value.**

 **The reference is passed by value.
 Both the parameter and the argument or original value is pointed to the same object**

+## Syntax Parsers

+A program that reads your code and determines that what it does and the syntax or grammer is valid

+## Lexical Environment

+**Where something sits physically in the code we write**<br>
+"Lexical" means "having to do with grammer or words".
+A lexical environment exists in programming language where you write something is important

+## Execution Context

+**A wrapper to help manage the code that is running**<br>
+Lexical environment is managed via Execution Context.

+## Object
+Object is a collection of name value pairs

+## DOM

+**What is DOM?**<br>
+The Document Object Model represents the HTML as a tree structure, allowing JavaScript to interact with and manupulate it

+**How to manipulate DOM?**<br>
+Select elements with methods like getElementById or QuerySelector.
+Add, remove or modify elements dynamically.
+Updates styles, attributes and content effortlessly,

+**Why DOM manipulation is important?**<br>
+DOM manipulation transforms static HTML pages into vibrant, user-friendly web applications.
+From creating dynamic form to building interactive UI components, it's an essential skill for developers.